me

 Watermarks in the Sand: Impossibility of Strong Watermarking for Generative Models

-Secure and Trustworthy LLMs Workshop @ ICLR 2024 | Blog post
+ICML 2024, and Secure & Trustworthy LLMs Workshop @ ICLR 2024 | Blog post

 ICLR 2024 (spotlight) | Blog post

-with Surbhi Goel, Sham Kakade, Eran Malach, and Cyril Zhang
+BE, Surbhi Goel, Sham Kakade, Eran Malach, and Cyril Zhang

 NeurIPS 2023 (spotlight)